Skip to Navigation Skip to Content

 Chef Christian Kruse

 Chef Christian was born in the Philippines and grew up in Westford, Vermont.
-He is a graduate of NECI and started his career in the kitchens of Pauline's Restaurant in Shelburne, VT and Basin Harbor Resort in Vergennes, VT.
+He is a graduate of NECI and started his career in the kitchens of Pauline's Restaurant in Shelburne, VT and Basin Harbor Boat Club & Resort in Vergennes, VT.
 His seasonal position at the Lake Champlain resort led to Executive Sous Chef and eventually Executive Chef.
 After 13 years at the resort, he bought Vergennes Laundry in downtown Vergennes and served brunch and dinner utilizing the beautiful wood fired oven.
-He joined Black Flannel Brewing as the Executive Chef in spring 2021 and has since been making beer and food pairings a culinary experience at the restaurant and numerous special events.
-Christian was invited to cook at the James Beard House in NYC in 2016 and was honored to be nominated as a semifinalist for the category of Best Chef: Northeast by the James Beard Foundation.
-He also holds a VT Chef of the Year award.
+He joined Black Flannel Brewing as the Executive Chef in spring 2021 and garnered his first nomination for the James Beard Best Chef: Northeast in 2022.
+He is now leading the team as the Executive Chef of The Big Spruce in Richmond and owner of Chef's Table By Christian Kruse.
+Christian was invited to cook at the James Beard House in NYC in 2016 and also holds a VT Chef of the Year award in 2016.
 He enjoys collaborating with fellow chefs to provide exceptional experiences for people who have a passion for food and pairings.
 He lives in Vergennes with his wife and two children.

 Eric Warnstedt